CodeWithTarunika/Connectopia/README.md

 ## Features
 - User Registration and Authentication
 - View and Add posts
-- View and update profile:
+- View and update profile
 - Follow/following functionality
 - Commenting on a post